 If you watch any crime dramas on TV, you’ll recognize that eye witnesses are often the cornerstone of a criminal case -providing critical evidence to help prove the victim’s guilt.
 But are firsthand witnesses accounts actually a reliable piece of evidence in a criminal trial?
-Cognitive psychologist Dr. Elizabeth Loftus suggests that our memories might not be as reliable as we think -and that’s something important to remember when discussing a firsthand witness accounts with your criminal defense lawyer.
+Cognitive psychologist Dr. Elizabeth Loftus suggests that our memories might not be as reliable as we think -and that’s something important to remember when discussing a witness’ testimony with your criminal defense lawyer.

 Dr. Loftus first noticed that people could be susceptible to memory alteration when she noticed that leading questions could modify someone’s recollection of an event.
 For example, if a firsthand witness of a car accident is asked “did you notice the broken headlight” versus “were the cars headlights working,” they will be much more likely to say they saw a broken headlight because they were led to believe there was, indeed, a broken headlight in the car.
-Additionally, when witnesses hear other firsthand witness accounts of an event or media coverage of an event, they often unconsciously add details from these other accounts to their stories.
+Additionally, when witnesses hear other accounts of an event or media coverage of an event, they often unconsciously add details from these other accounts to their stories.
 It’s easy to see how this could affect a criminal case and why criminal lawyers must ask eye witnesses so many questions to evaluate the accuracy of their testimonies.

 Building False Memories